 They’re especially convenient when mowing around trees and making 90-degree turns since you don’t have to engage the clutch several times to go backward and forward, saving time and making the job easier.

 Zero-turn mowers do have downsides.
-Steep slopes are a hazard and many manufacturers warn about potential rollover risk.
-Josh knows about this all too well as he once had a zero-turn flip while mowing up a steep hill.
+Steep slopes are a hazard, and many manufacturers warn about potential rollover risk.

 Many models have roll bars and seat belts to help prevent injury.